 campus.
 According to a report at Alabama Live

-, the construction of the facility has peaked the interest of Massachusetts Institute of Technology.
+, the construction of the facility has piqued the interest of Massachusetts Institute of Technology.
 MIT recently contacted the president of Calhoun, Marilyn Beck, to find out if the college would be interested in partnering with MIT to provide short-term training at the park.

 The Robotics Technology Park is one of a kind and has garnered plenty of attention across the country.
 The purpose of the park is to meet the needs of business and industry, as well as train students for future careers in robotics.
 Beck said, "We're already having a great deal of excitement on the part of students about the robotics center.
 And they are telling our recruiters now that they are coming to Calhoun to take robotics programs.
 And it's not open yet."